JAGDF/docs/content/desktop/installing-and-configuring-github-desktop/overview/launching-github-desktop-from-the-command-line.md

 {% windows %}

-1. Open a command prompt.
+1. In the main menu, open a command prompt.
 2. {% data reusables.desktop.launch-desktop-from-command-line %}

   ```shell
   C:\Users\octocat> github PATH\TO\REPO
   ```

  You can also change to your repository path and then type `github .` to open that repository.
+This will open Terminal.

   ```shell
   C:\Users\octocat> cd REPO\MY-REPO